 22. Become a good communicator

 We mentioned earlier that communication is a critical soft skill, and one you can develop by mentoring others.
-Good communication skills are essential to possess if you want to make a difference in your career.
-Particularly, don’t expect to land into a leadership role if you constantly struggle with or fail to develop your communication skills.
-Some counter examples aside, great leaders
+This is because good communication skills are essential for a successful career—you can’t expect to excel in a leadership role if you constantly struggle with or fail to develop your communication skills.

 23. Improve time management skills

-Your ability to optimize your use of time can be invaluable in your quest to advance your career.
-Time is the only resource that you can’t recover.
+Time is the only resource you can’t recover, so your ability to optimize your time management skills is invaluable for your quest to advance your career.
 Make good use of your time by acquiring new skills and maximizing productivity.
-This will put you on the the right path toward achieving your professional development goals.
+This will put you on the right path toward achieving your professional development goals.

 24. Build your personal brand